EmiTorres7/obsidian/README.md

 Here I jot down everything that is temporary, ideas I have, maybe reminders.
 It is like a notepad where you write down things you don't want to forget and, anything else you might need

--Reading things to look into:
-here he keeps up a list of ideas that he want to research further
+- Reading things to look into: here he keeps up a list of ideas that he want to research further

--writing log:
+- writing log:
 He also keep a track of he daily word count for he writing habit (llevar un registro diario de recuento de palabras para su hábito de escritura)